La Hune

-La Hune was a renowned bookstore and art gallery established in 1949 by Bernard Gheerbrant at 170 Boulevard Saint-Germain in Paris, within the Saint-Germain-des-Prés quarter of the 6th arrondissement.
+La Hune was a bookstore and art gallery established in 1949 by Bernard Gheerbrant at 170 Boulevard Saint-Germain in Paris, France, within the Saint-Germain-des-Prés quarter of the 6th arrondissement.
 Today, its legacy continues at a different location as a bookstore-gallery dedicated exclusively to art photography, operated by the French publisher YellowKorner.
-This modern iteration is situated at 16-18 Rue de l’Abbaye, still within the same historic neighborhood.
+This modern iteration is situated at 16–18 Rue de l’Abbaye, still within the same historic neighborhood.

 History

 The first La Hune at 12 Rue Monsieur-le-Prince: 1944–1949

 In June 1944, three philosophy students from the Sorbonne—Bernard Gheerbrant, Jacqueline Lemunier, and Pierre Roustang—founded the original La Hune bookstore at 12 Rue Monsieur-le-Prince, at the corner of Rue Casimir-Delavigne.
 The name "La Hune" (French for "the topsail" or "crow's nest") was inspired by its corner location, evoking the prow of a ship, while the internal staircase resembled the mast of a sailing ship, particularly the platform used by sailors for high maneuvers.

 Following the Liberation of France, Pierre Roustang left the venture, and Jacqueline Lemunier and Bernard Gheerbrant married.
 In October 1945, they hired bookseller Jacques Farny to manage daily operations, freeing them to focus on cultural events and gallery development.
 Alongside building a robust book collection, particularly in art, Gheerbrant envisioned La Hune as a hub for literary events, publishing, and exhibitions.
 Nine exhibitions took place at this address, beginning with "Aux Indes avec Lanza del Vasto" on December 2, 1944.
 This month-long display of drawings and watercolors by Lou Albert-Lasard, illustrating Lanza del Vasto’s Pèlerinage aux sources, occupied the first floor and established Gheerbrant's ambition to blend visual arts and literature.
 A subsequent posthumous exhibition of Louis Marcoussis’s engravings marked an early focus on printmaking.

 The space soon proved too small, prompting Gheerbrant to relocate to Saint-Germain-des-Prés in 1949.
 The original site at 12 Rue Monsieur-le-Prince remained a bookstore, later becoming L’Escalier and, in 1953, acquired by François Maspero.
 It continues to operate today.